RENT DAYBREAKFind out how you and your group can experience all that Daybreak Point Bible Camp and Anvil island have to offer

 Can I attend multiple weeks of camp as a camper?

-Can I attend two weeks at Anvil as a Camper?
 We want as many children and teens as possible to have the “Anvil Camp Experience”.
 Therefore each camper is only allowed to register for one week of camp each summer.
-Sometimes individual weeks of the summer may have some extra spots which allow some to attend a second time.
-If you are interested in attending a second week, please contact the office by clicking here and we will take your request into consideration.
-Naturally, we are unable to guarantee a second spot until closer to the start of your requested “extra” camp.
-If spots are available we will contact you approximately two weeks prior to camp.
+If your child was interested in attending a second week, please contact the office and we will be happy to discuss this with you further.
 Thank you!

 Do you have a family rate?